Our policies, plans and strategies - Public Space Protection Order - controlled drinking zones

 |About this page||

-As of the 25 August 2016 a Public Space Protection Order (PSPO) in relation to alcohol related anti-social behaviour has taken effect across the Harborough District and replaced a number of out of date by-laws to create a more comprehensive and consistent approach when dealing with issues.
+As of 6th November 2019, a Public Space Protection Order (PSPO) in relation to alcohol related anti-social behaviour is in effect across Market Harborough and Lutterworth town centres.

 In summary this order makes it an offence: